FREE TRIAL UPGRADE!

 Communicating the findings

-Because upper management is ultimately responsible for the health and safety of the workforce, the findings of the accident investigation must be reported to them.
+Because upper management is ultimately responsible for the health and safety of the workforce, the findings of the incident investigation must be reported to them.
 In order to effectively communicate the investigation findings, provide the following information in the final report:

 • The facts determined during the investigation (including chronology as appropriate);